RustFestEU/barcelona.rustfest.eu/location.md

 ## Travelling to Barcelona

-Barcelona is locataed in the northeasts of Spain and reachable by air, train, bus or even by the sea.
+Barcelona is located in the northeast of Spain and reachable by air, train, bus or even by the sea.

 ### By Plane